 - CloudReady licenses are completely transferable, so you can move them from device to device if a piece of hardware breaks.
 Simply click "disassociate" next to the corresponding computer in the my.Neverware.com user portal.

 - CloudReady software updates work similarly to Chromebooks, but come 2-4 weeks later to ensure stability and security.

 - CloudReady is most easily installed via USB, but for larger deployments it may be possible to use a mass deployment or network deployment tool.
-Contact our support team for more information.
+Visit our guide on mass deployment for more information.

 - If you have an issue with a CloudReady machine and contact support, please have your Hardware ID and Site ID ready.
 You can see this information in the top right-hand corner of a CloudReady machine's login screen.
 This information will help our support team quickly diagnose your problem.

 As with wireless network settings, Google recommends you attach to an open or unrestricted network during setup in order to allow smooth enrollment in the Google Management Console.
 Once enrolled, your device should automatically download proxy settings, network passwords, and other security settings that will make it easier for you to use your CloudReady device.

 - If you do not have an open or unrestricted network available to you and your organization requires a proxy for network access, consider connecting to a cell phone WiFi hotspot for enrollment.